-Tony is a Lecturer (Assistant Professor) of Mathematics and Statistics at the University of Birmingham.
+Tony is an Assistant Professor of Mathematics and Statistics at the University of Birmingham.
 He has held academic posts at California Polytechnic State University, Universität Bremen, Australian National University and the University of St Andrews.
 He has also had the privilege of holding prolonged research stays at the Hausdorff Research Institute for Mathematics, Humboldt–Universität zu Berlin, Institut Mittag–Leffler, and South China University of Technology.

-Tony's research interests are in aperiodic order, Diophantine approximations, dynamical systems, and potential theory.
-Recently he has also been interested in developing interactive educational materials using Manim and R Studio.
+Tony's research interests esearch interests lie in aperiodic order (mathematical quasicrystals), Diophantine approximations, dynamical systems, fractal geometry, and numeration systems, and recently he has become interested in developing interactive educational materials using RStudio and the Python library Manim.
 For links to pre-prints of his research articles, as well as his peer reviewed publications, please visit arXiv and Google Scholar.
 Now and then, he also write reviews for MathSciNet and zbMATH.

 Please see below, and his personal webpage, for further details on lecture courses Tony has taught, research projects and dissertations he has supervised, and articles he has published.